-The Citta then gains confidence in the cause, the means of investigation, to be truly the way of overcoming the state of confusion, anxiety and fear, and a belief in the result that appears at that time, as a very mysterious kind of peace and happiness that one had never experienced before, by the means of investigation with fear as the instigator.
+The citta then gains confidence in the cause, the means of investigation, to be truly the way of overcoming the state of confusion, anxiety and fear, and gains a belief in the result that appears at that time - a very mysterious kind of peace and happiness that one had never experienced before - by the means of investigation, with fear as the instigator.

 This is one of the methods used to overcome fear which has a definite result.
-But in the beginning stages of training in the way of Kammatthana, the practitioner usually uses the method of Parikamma Bhavana with a Dhamma object such as Buddho, for example, rather than the method of investigation, during that time when fear arises.
-The same result of calm and disappearance of fear is obtained, the difference being in the gain of various skillful means, which can only come from the method of investigation.
+But in the beginning stages of training in the way of kammaṭṭhāna, the practitioner usually uses the method of parikamma-bhāvanā with a dhamma object such as 'buddho', for example, rather than the method of investigation, during that time when fear arises.
+The same result of calm and disappearance of fear is obtained, the difference being in the gaining of various skillful means, which can only come from the method of investigation.

 Some of those who practise, if fear arises when sitting in the mosquito net, will lift up the net and sit in the open, exposing themselves to insects and mosquitoes.
-One then tries to endure and concentrate only on the work of Bhavana using the various methods which can be used to overcome fear during that time, until truly having overcome it before retiring.
+One then tries to endure and concentrate only on the work of bhāvanā using the various methods which can be used to overcome fear during that time, until truly having overcome it before retiring.

-The Citta that is calmed by the training method of having fear as the cause, is much more subtle and lasts much longer than the ordinary method of Bhavana.
-While the Citta is in the fullest and most subtle state of calm, the body disappears totally from the awareness.
-The contact between the internal and external Ayatana ceases until the Citta withdraws from this state, when they continue to function.
+The citta that is calmed by the training method of having fear as the cause, is much subtler and lasts much longer than the ordinary method of bhāvanā.
+While the citta is in the fullest and subtlest state of calm, the body disappears totally from the awareness.
+The contact between the internal and external spheres of sensation (āyatana) ceases until the citta withdraws from this state, when they continue to function.

-The state of the Citta that ceases using the Ayatana may be likened to, but is not, the state of sleep.
-During sleep there is nothing strange or profound, but when the Citta is perfectly calm, there appears a very strange and profound experience, with only the quality of "knowingness" within that state of calm.
-The generally acknowledged result from sleep differs from the result of the Citta's subtle state of calm that arises from practising Samadhi Bhavana.
+The state of the citta that ceases using the āyatana may be likened to, but is not, the state of sleep.
+During sleep there is nothing strange or profound, but when the citta is perfectly calm, there appears a very strange and profound experience, with only the quality of 'knowingness' within that state of calm.
+The generally acknowledged result from sleep differs from the result of the citta's subtle state of calm that arises from practising samādhi-bhāvanā.
 This result causes one to constantly yearn for it, without ever fading away.
-It will cause one who has experienced it to be bold and resolute in the future training of oneself with that particular method.
+It will cause one who has experienced it to be bold and resolute in the future training-of-oneself with that particular method.